0xcyber-sketch/ClipboardToWordFile/README.md

 3. Type in a new path.
 Path for where the word file is to be stored.
 4. Run the script through the terminal

+This requires xclip on linux and pbpaste on Mac.
+However, Mac doesn't work yet.